 Royal Air Force ground crew push a 4,000lb blast bomb towards the bay of a Vickers Wellington bomber of No. 419 Sqn, RCAF at RAF Mildenhall in the UK, 1 May 1942.

 Vickers Wellington, RAF Bassingbourn OTU, 1940.
-None have been preserved in Canada, two are preserved in the UK.
+Two are preserved in the UK.

 (IWM Photo HU 107810)